RaulFdzbis/NPST3/README.md

 ## Installation

 You can install this repo running `python setup.py install` within the root of the repo.
+Python3 is required.

 In case of compatibility issues you can use the `requirements-stable.txt` within `setup.py` for the last tested versions.

 ## Autoencoder